 Facilities at the observatory are hot water for drinks and wireless broadband Internet.
 A reminder that there is no parking at the observatory itself; visitors are asked to park at the off-road parking area just 4 minutes walk away at the RAF Kenley Tribute.
 We have hot water for drinks (please bring everything else) and wireless broadband, but no heating at the observatory.

-Parking: whilst there is none at the observatory itself there is free off-road parking at the Kenley aerodrome memorial a few hundred metres to the south and just 4 minutes walk away.
+Parking: whilst there is none at the observatory itself there is some free off-road parking at the Kenley Aerodrome Memorial a few hundred metres to the south and just 4 minutes walk away.
+For all other off-road parking please check for local restrictions before departing.
+Unfortunately our society is no authority on parking and all responibility is with the visitor.
+For disabled access please inform us for arrangements.
 Postcode for the observatory is: CR8 5EP

 Click on any image to display a slide show of larger images (the display has a few viewing controls with a Close button).
 There are more, and recent, photographs in the gallery.